2020 Tampa Bay Buccaneers season: NFC Championship: at (1) Green Bay Packers

 Despite giving up more yards and losing more turnovers than Green Bay, Tampa still managed to earn their second Super Bowl appearance in franchise history.
 With the win, the Buccaneers became the first NFL team in history to play a Super Bowl in their home stadium.

 Tampa Bay took the opening kickoff and drove 66 yards on a drive that featured three third down conversions.
 First, Tom Brady converted a 3rd and 4 with a 27-yard pass to Mike Evans.
 Then on 3rd and 9, he threw a 14-yard completion to Chris Godwin.
 Finally, Brady finished the possession with a 15-yard touchdown pass to Evans on 3rd and 7, giving the Buccaneers a 7–0 lead.
 Following a punt from each team, Green Bay tied the score 7–7 on a 90-yard drive in which Aaron Rodgers converted a 3rd and 15 with a 23-yard pass to Allen Lazard before throwing a 50-yard touchdown completion to Marquez Valdes-Scantling.
 Tampa Bay took the ball back, and made another big 3rd down conversion with Brady's 52-yard pass to Godwin on 3rd and 9.
 On the next play, Leonard Fournette's 20-yard touchdown run made the score 14–7 with 12:30 left in the second quarter.

 Green Bay responded by driving 69 yards in 15 plays to cut the score to 14–10 with Mason Crosby's 24-yard field goal.
 Their defense then forced a punt, but on the Packers next drive, Sean Murphy-Bunting intercepted a pass from Rodgers on the Bucs 49-yard line with 27 seconds left in the half.
-Tampa Bay then drove to a 4th and 4 on the Packers 45, managing to convert it with a 6-yard catch by Fournette.
-Now with the ball on the 39 and 8 seconds remaining, Tampa Bay decided against kicking a long field goal, a choice that paid off as Brady threw a 39-yard touchdown pass to Scotty Miller, ending the half with the Buccaneers ahead 21–10.
+Tampa Bay then drove to a 4th & 4 on the Packers 45, managing to convert it with a 6-yard catch by Fournette.
+With the ball on the Green Bay 39 and only 8 seconds remaining in the half, Tampa Bay decided against attempting a long field goal, and elected to run one more play from scrimmage.
+Brady seemingly caught the Packers secondary off-guard, and threw a deep bomb to the front-left corner of the endzone.
+Scotty Miller had gotten behind cornerback Kevin King, and caught the ball at the goal line for a 39-yard touchdown with 1 second left.
+The half ended with Tampa Bay ahead 21–10.
 In the first half alone, Brady completed 13 of 22 passes for 202 yards and two touchdowns.